imagekitio/docs-keep-a-changelog/api-reference/upload-file-api/secure-client-side-file-upload.md

 The client-side application sends a request to the backend and expects a response containing the JSON Web Token (JWT).

-The request body structure looks like this:
+The request body structure can look like this:

 ```javascript
 {